tristanseifert/programmable-load/Firmware/README.md

 # Programmable Load Firmware
-This directory contains the firmware for the programmable load, to be built using the llvm (version 13) `arm-none-unknown-eabi` toolchain.
-It's meant to run on an Atmel/Microchip SAM D5x series chip; specifically, we target the ATSAME51J20A, although chips with smaller flash/RAM will likely work as well.
-The ATSAME53J20A (with Ethernet MAC) is also supported, and will in the future support Ethernet/TCP interfacing as well with the same hardware, if an Ethernet PHY is populated.
+This directory contains the real-time firmware for the programmable load, to be built using the llvm (version 13) `arm-none-unknown-eabi` toolchain.
+It runs on the M4 core of the [STM32MP151 SoC](https://www.st.com/en/microcontrollers-microprocessors/stm32mp151.html) the programmable load is built around, running its own RTOS.
+It communicates with the host software (there, its counterpart is `loadd`) for remote control using the OpenAMP framework's rpmsg facilities.

 Notable features include:
 - Based around FreeRTOS
-- USB stack (powered by [TinyUSB](https://github.com/hathach/tinyusb)) to provide a serial console, firmware upgrade support, and data logging
-- Graphic user interface on 256x64 OLED with local buttons
 - Versatile set of control modes
 - Clean, easily hackable code